-3D printed ceramics are practical, food-safe and decorative, perfect for both newbies or hobbyists.
-Learn where to order them or print them yourself!
+3D printed ceramics are practical, food-safe and decorative.
+Learn about where to order them or even build your own ceramic 3D printer!

 So you want to 3D print a cool coffee mug or animal figurine for your home?
-Or are you looking for a special ceramics for your lab?
+Or are you looking for some special ceramics for your lab?
 Then you might consider 3d printing them.
 If you’re still a rookie when it comes to ceramic 3D printing, don’t worry.
-There are easy-to-use online services that let you upload your design and then get it delivered right to your door.

-If you’re more of a ‘do-it-yourself’ 3D printing aficionado, here are some DIY heavy duty printers to get you started on your pottery, ceramic prototypes, and more.
+If you’re more of a ‘do-it-yourself’ 3D printing aficionado, here are some DIY ceramic 3D printers to get you started on your pottery, ceramic prototypes, and more.

 Ceramic 3D Printing: Terms You Need To Know